MCSC gives construction sector an aerial advantage with purchase of new high-performance drone and enhanced training

 Paul hopes that those in the sector see that too, whether they’re large or small businesses.

 “We’re hearing from early adopters that drone technology is quite literally a game changer,” said Paul.
-“Drones save time and money, and they assist with scoping out any potential danger before crews develop construction sites.
+“Drones save time and money, and they assist with scoping out any potential danger before crews begin work on construction sites.
 Those are aspects we want all companies in the sector to benefit from.”

 The drone purchase in particular sets MCSC up well to continue investing in technology for the sector.
 The drone’s capabilities go beyond just LiDAR scanning use, opening further opportunities to push the industry forward.